Democrats elevate health care as virus-era campaign argument

 Trump has long pledged — and failed — to offer an alternative to Obamacare that would be cheaper and provide better coverage.
 Democrats are now highlighting the administration’s support of a Republican-backed legal effort to invalidate the Affordable Care Act’s individual mandate, which could ultimately dismantle the entire law.
 The Supreme Court is expected to hear arguments in the case this fall.

-Guy Cecil, chair of Priorities USA, the biggest Democratic outside group, which is leading much of the Democratic opposition to Trump, said the group’s polling has shown Democrats never lost their advantage on health care, but the coronavirus outbreak has brought it into sharp relief.
+Guy Cecil, chair of Priorities USA, the biggest Democratic outside group, said the group’s polling has shown the coronavirus outbreak has brought the issue of health care into sharp relief.

-A handful of Democratic outside groups, including Cecil’s, are spending millions of dollars attacking Trump’s response to the pandemic, with everything from television to digital ads to efforts promoting news reports aimed at combating what they see as misinformation coming from the Trump administration about the outbreak.
+A handful of Democratic outside groups are spending millions of dollars attacking Trump’s response to the pandemic, with television and digital ads along with efforts promoting news reports aimed at combating what they see as misinformation coming from the Trump administration about the outbreak.

-Priorities USA has spent over $6 million on ads in four key general election states — Florida, Michigan, Pennsylvania and Wisconsin — that suggest Trump downplayed the severity of the crisis even as the number of infections rapidly climbed.
+Priorities USA has spent over $6 million on ads in four key general election states — Florida, Michigan, Pennsylvania and Wisconsin — that suggest Trump downplayed the severity of the crisis.

-Democratic super PACs American Bridge and Pacronym have also invested big in coronavirus ads, and a pro-Biden super PAC put out its own ad contrasting Trump with past presidents who’ve confronted crises and charging the president “failed” in addressing this one.
-Protect Our Care, another outside group, began an ad campaign this week in midwestern states highlighting the shortage in supplies for front-line health care workers and the spike in unemployment resulting from the outbreak.
+Democratic super PACs American Bridge and Pacronym have also invested big in coronavirus ads, and a pro-Biden super PAC put out an ad contrasting Trump with past presidents who confronted crises.
+Protect Our Care, another outside group, began an ad campaign this week in Midwestern states highlighting the shortage in supplies for front-line health care workers and the spike in unemployment resulting from the outbreak.

 The pro-Trump super PAC America First Action responded with a $10 million ad campaign in Wisconsin, Pennsylvania and Michigan attacking Biden.